-- 2.1 Copies of the proposed site layout are attached as Appendix A. The development proposes the redevelopment of the site to create a single commercial warehouse building with a GIA of 6847.3m. - 2.2 The site will provide a basement car parking area, with 45 car parking spaces accessed via a ramp from the private access road.
+- 2.1 Copies of the proposed site layout are attached as Appendix A. The development proposes the redevelopment of the site to create a single commercial warehouse building with office basement parking and a loading/unloading yard with turntable facilities.
+The breakdown of the gross floor areas of each part of the site are as follows. - 2.2 The site will provide a basement car parking area, with 45 car parking spaces accessed via a ramp from the private access road.
 The plans of the proposed car park including cycle parking and provisions of EVs and disabled spaces is attached as Appendix A.